nextcord/nextcord/docs/api.rst

         An auto moderation rule was created.

-        WHen this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`AutoModerationRule` or :class:`Object` with the ID of the rule which was created.
+        When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`AutoModerationRule` or :class:`Object` with the ID of the rule which was created.

-        Possile attributes for :class:`AuditLogDiff`:
+        Possible attributes for :class:`AuditLogDiff`:

         - :attr:`~AuditLogDiff.actions`
         - :attr:`~AuditLogDiff.enabled`